 b.
 Rotation plane.
 In which the spin rotation occurs.

 How then does a photon spin?
-Let us suppose that it spins on its movement axis, as a bullet does, so it rotates into all the planes that cut its movement axis (Figure 3.19).
-Oddly enough, this spin doesn’t alter its polarization because its vibration occurs outside our space.
+Let us suppose that it spins on its movement axis, as a bullet does, so it rotates into the planes that cut that axis (Figure 3.19).
+Oddly enough, this spin won’t alter its polarization because it vibrates outside our space.

-To understand this, consider a book sitting on its edge on a table with some height.
-If the book now spins in the rotation plane of the table, its height doesn’t change because it is at right angles to table.
-Likewise, if the table is our space, spinning a photon within in our space doesn’t change its transverse vibration height.
-Hence, a photon spinning in our space, as assumed, doesn’t change its polarization because its vibration direction is unaffected (Note 1).
-A photon can spin in our space around its movement axis without changing its polarization plane.
+To understand this, consider a book sitting on its edge on a table.
+If the book spins in the rotation plane of the table, its height doesn’t change because it is at right angles to table.
+Hence, if the table surface is our space, a photon spinning in in our space doesn’t change its transverse vibration height.
+A photon that spins in our space doesn’t change its polarization because its vibration direction doesn’t change (Note 1), so its polarization plane doesn’t change either.

-Now consider turning a filter that blocks light polarized one way.
-As it turns, more and more light gets through until eventually all the light does.
-Why then does turning a filter have an effect but turning a photon has no effect?
-In above example, the book represented a photon moving in a given direction across the table surface, whose vibration amplitude was the book’s height.
+Now consider a filter that blocks light polarized one way.
+As it turns, more and more light gets through until eventually it all does.
+Why then does turning a filter have an effect but turning a photon doesn’t?
+In table analogy, the book represented a photon moving in some direction across the table surface, whose vibration amplitude was the book’s height.
 Spinning the book then didn’t alter either its height or its movement direction.
-Now if the filter is like a wall that stops the photon moving on the table, turning it will then block the photon less because it is a wave.
-Turning a filter is like turning a wall on the table to obstruct a wave less (Note 2), while turning the photon in our space doesn’t alter its amplitude or direction.
+But if the filter is like a thin wall that stops movement on the table when it is face-on, turning it will block the photon less.
+Turning a filter is like turning a wall on the table to obstruct a wave less (Note 2), while turning a photon in our space doesn’t alter its wave amplitude or direction.
 Of course it isn’t that simple, as in Chapter 4, matter fills many quantum directions not one, but the principle still applies.

 Why then do some photons pass entirely through a filter on an angle?
 Again, it is because a physical event is an all-or-nothing affair.
 The filter reduces the probability that instances get through, but if one is detected, the entire photon restarts there.
 By the same logic, what passes through the filter is also an entire photon.
 A photon then travels like a wave because it is a wave, but is detected like a particle because processing always restarts completely.